 The Public Accountability Initiative (PAI) is a nonprofit watchdog research group that investigates power and corruption at the intersection of business and government.
 We publish high-impact research; collaborate with journalists, academics, and activists who are investigating and challenging powerful individuals and institutions; and build and maintain our flagship research site, LittleSis.org (the opposite of “Big Brother”).
 LittleSis is a free, online wiki database of who-knows-who at the heights of business and government that is used by activists, journalists, and academics researching networks of power and influence.

-People of color, women, and LGBTQ individuals are strongly encouraged to apply.
+We are committed to a diverse workplace.
+People of color, people with disabilities, women, and LGBT candidates are strongly encouraged to apply.